stevengreens10/Celerity3D/README.md

 - FPS style controls to fly around scene
 - ImGui support to create windows and change values live
 ## Inputs
-- ENTER to capture the mouse for camera control
-- W/A/S/D to move around the scene
+- W/A/S/D + Mouse to move around the scene
-- ESC to close the application
+- ESC to regain mouse control